 4. Don’t Engage in Bad Prospects

 Forcing sales is unlike inbound sales and can have long-lasting effects on the wrong customers and your company.
 For example, you might waste the company’s and your buyer’s time on lengthy sales cycles.

 Moreover, you might even ruin the positive image of your company because of unhappy buyers.

 5. Listen to your Customers

 Inbound sales will not work if you do not listen attentively to your customers, their problems, interests, and requirements.
-So, listening to inbound leads and practicing active listening is a vital part of inbound sales.
+So, listening to inbound leads and practicing active listening is vital to inbound sales.

-If you are wondering if inbound sales are cold-calling, the simple answer is no. It is because, in the case of outbound calls, the sales rep contacts the customers first.
+If you wonder if inbound sales are cold-calling, the simple answer is no. It is because, in the case of outbound calls, the sales rep contacts the customers first.
 Still, in inbound sales, the customer gets the company first.

 Inbound sales have become the backbone of today’s marketing and business world because it involves engaging and active participation of the buyers.